arne-cl/sheepshaver-vagrant/README.md

 During provisioning, a Mac OS ROM and bootable OS9 image will be downloaded from http://www.redundantrobot.com/.
 If this site is inaccessible, provisioning will fail.

 ## Usage
+Clone this repository; then
 ```
+cd sheepshaver-vagrant
+mkdir shared
 vagrant up
 vagrant ssh
 SheepShaver_44_SDL